mdvanes/stereo-8-aaos/README.md

 - scan the QR code in terminal with the App
 - when an old version shows, try "pull down to refresh"

+on emulator:

+- run `npm start`
+- press "a"
+- install the devbuild.apk (drag into emulator)
+- fetch development servers
+- click URL in the dev app

 ## Build

 Building is done online at [Expo](https://expo.dev/).
 This requires an account.